orsonteodoro/gcf2/README.md

 After running the script, the `--resume` arg can be used in subsequent calls to `emerge`.

+### Re-emerging new packages that were not LTOed

+It is important to re-emerge these packages so some of these can be CFI protected.
+This can be achieved if logging is enabled.

+1. First run `./gen_pkg_lists.sh`

+2. Next, run `emerge-unltoed.sh`

+Use the resume-emerge-lst script or --skipfirst to skip unmergable.

+The script can be modified to add additional options for emerge.

-### Re-emerging new packages that were temporarly LTO disabled
+### Re-emerging new packages that were not CFIed

 It is important to re-emerge these packages so some of these can be CFI protected.
 This can be achieved if logging is enabled.